Raku-Steering-Council/Papers/papers/Raku_Steering_Council_Code.md

 a particular vote must abstain.
 Passing requires support from a majority of non-abstaining council members.

+The council must elect a head among its members.
+The head doesn't have any special powers except for the only one: head's vote is counted as the decisive one in cases of equal non-abstained votes separation.
+If previously abstained the head must take a side then.

 Whenever possible, the council's deliberations and votes shall be held in public.